 Coatings can be applied to a range of roofing materials.
 However, they work least well with asphalt roofs.
 Most coatings also change the color or physical appearance of the roof, and the most reflective coatings may not be a good aesthetic match for your home’s exterior colors.
 There are also pigmented coatings though!
 They may be less effective than their white counterparts, but they still add a reflectivity boost to any roof.

 Finally, you could always consider a green roof if you have a flat roof.
 Not a roof that is painted green, but rather a rooftop garden.
 Designing and installing one of these properly is often a major undertaking and expense.
-However, it’s not only energy efficient, it creates a whimsical environment in a previously unused space.
+However, it’s not only energy-efficient, but it also creates a whimsical environment in a previously unused space.
 It can even be used to feed your family!

 Insulate for Added Energy Efficiency

 Don’t let a dark asphalt roof absorb heat into your home summer after summer.
-Start thinking about your new roof today, and choose energy efficient roofing materials to help it pay for itself.
+Start thinking about your new roof today, and choose energy-efficient roofing materials to help it pay for itself.
 We can help you out.
 Just give us a call.